apnadkarni/blt/doc/vector.rst

 *vecName* **clear**
   Clears the element indices from the array variable associated with *vecName*.
-This doesn't affect the points of the vector.
-By default, the number of entries in the TCL array doesn't match the number of points in the vector.
+This doesn't affect the points of *vecName*.
+By default, the number of entries in the TCL array doesn't match the number of points in *vecName*.
 This is because its too expensive to maintain decimal strings for both the index and value for each point.
   Instead, the index and value are saved only when you read or write an element with a new index.
 This command removes the index and value strings from the array.
 This is useful when the vector is large.

 *vecName* **count** *valueType*
-  Returns the number of points in the vector. *ValueType* specifies the the type of points to count. *ValueType* is one of the following:
+  Returns the number of points in *vecName*. *ValueType* specifies the the type of points to count. *ValueType* is one of the following:

   **empty**